-Prior to enrollment, a student desiring entry into the Associate of Science in Nursing (ADN) program and VN-to-ADN programs may receive transfer credit for courses in Anatomy, Physiology, and Microbiology for health pre-professionals or Biology majors taken previously at another institution as long as the student has achieved a minimum grade of 3.0 in these courses.
+Prior to enrollment, a student desiring entry into the Associate of Science in Nursing (ADN) program may receive transfer credit for courses in Anatomy, Physiology, and Microbiology for health pre-professionals or Biology majors taken previously at another institution as long as the student has achieved a minimum grade of 3.0 in these courses.
 The courses must include a laboratory component and have been taken in the last two (2) years.

 Transfer credit will only be granted under the following conditions:

 - The course is equivalent to one required in the ADN program.

 - Required prerequisite science courses must have been completed within two (2) years of the date of enrollment.
 Prerequisite English and math courses must be completed prior to the date of enrollment.
 Nursing courses must have been completed within three (3) years of the date of enrollment.

 - The grade in a prerequisite course in science (Human Anatomy, Physiology, General Microbiology) is “B” or higher; in another prerequisite course (English Composition, University Algebra I) or general education course (Introduction to Sociology, Developmental Psychology, Speech Communication) must be a “C” or higher; or in an RN nursing coursework a 77% must be maintained to pass each course.

 - An applicant may receive competency-based credit for an ADN nursing course by passing a written examination on the theory objectives and a skills demonstration on the clinical objectives of the course.
-The Program Director will administer this process.
+The Program Director or designee will administer this process.

 Competency-based credit will be granted on the basis of a written examination for nursing theory courses and a demonstration of the mastery of clinical objectives and a written examination for clinical courses.